 After a write sequence has been initiated, EECON1, EEADR and EEDATA cannot be modified.
 The WR bit will be inhibited from being set unless the WREN bit is set.
+The WREN bit must be set on a previous instruction.
 Both WR and WREN cannot be set with the same instruction.

 At the completion of the write cycle, the WR bit is cleared in hardware and the EEPROM Interrupt Flag bit, EEIF, is set.
-The user may either enable this interrupt or poll this bit.
+The user may either enable this interrupt, or poll this bit.
 EEIF must be cleared by software.

-7.5 Write Verify
+7.4 Write Verify